-As an independent professional, successfully managing a small business begins and ends with you.
-There are many aspects to managing your own company, from back-office tasks like handling finances, paying the right taxes, and writing contracts, to staying organized and delivering quality work.
+As a small business owner, creating and implementing successful business management strategies are key to sustainable growth.
+There are many aspects to managing your own business, from back-office tasks like handling finances, paying the right taxes, and writing contracts, to staying organized and delivering quality work.

-If there’s a particular aspect of management that you feel is lacking in your own business, it’s worth taking the time to evaluate what you could be doing better and making a plan to get back on track.
+If there’s a particular aspect of management that you feel is lacking in your own business, it’s worth taking the time to evaluate what you could be doing better and planning to get back on track.
 Below, we explore five areas of business management along with strategies and best practices to streamline your work.

 Building and maintaining client relationships is an essential part of your job as an independent professional.
 A good relationship can lead to future work down the road, or a poor one can lead to a negative reputation in your industry.